matplotlib/matplotlib/INSTALL.rst

   export PKG_CONFIG=x86_64-pc-linux-gnu-pkg-config

-Once you have satisfied the requirements detailed below (mainly python, numpy, libpng and freetype), you can build Matplotlib.
+Once you have satisfied the requirements detailed below (mainly Python, NumPy, libpng and FreeType), you can build Matplotlib.
 ::

   cd matplotlib